Unforgettable (2017 film): Production

 On January 9, 2014, it was announced that Warner Bros. had hired Amma Asante to direct the female-centric thriller Unforgettable.
 Denise Di Novi was set to produce the film along with Alison Greenspan, while Christina Hodson was writing the script.
 On December 2, 2014, Kate Hudson and Kerry Washington were cast as the leads in the film, about a man who is threatened by his ex-wife.
 On June 22, 2015, after director Asante and actresses Hudson and Washington had left the project, it was revealed that producer Di Novi would make her directorial debut with the film.
-It was also revealed that David Leslie Johnson had co-written the script along with Hodson.
+It was also revealed that David Leslie Johnson had co-written the script along with Hodson, though only Hodson is credited on the final film.

 On August 12, 2015, Katherine Heigl was cast to play Tessa Connover, the sly and mentally unstable divorced mother who threatens her ex-husband, daughter, and her ex-husband's new girlfriend.
 The same day, Rosario Dawson was cast as the girlfriend, Julia Banks, who tries to fight back against Tessa.
 On August 21, 2015, additional cast members were announced, including Geoff Stults as David, the ex-husband, Isabella Rice as Lily, the daughter, Cheryl Ladd as Heigl's character's mother, and Simon Kassianides, Whitney Cummings, and Robert Wisdom.

 Ravi D. Mehta and Emanuel Michael were also announced as producers of the film, along with other members of the creative team, including cinematographer Caleb Deschanel, production designer Nelson Coates, editor Frédéric Thoraval, and costume designer Marian Toy.